Quantum non-demolition measurement based on an SU(1,1)-SU(2)-concatenated atom-light hybrid interferometer: QND measurement of photon number

 In the unbalanced case ($g_{1}\neq g_{2}$), we can adjust the gain ratio $g_{2}/g_{1}$ of the beam recombination process to reduce the reduction in correlation coefficient.
+The black line in Fig.~\ref{fig4} is labeled as $C_{0}$, as a benchmark for comparison before and after optimization, here we set $C_{0}=0.6$.
+The correlation coefficient in the area of upper right corner and within the $C_{0}$ lines can be kept above $0.6$.
 After optimizing the $g_{2}$, the correlation coefficient as a function of $\eta_{1}$ and $\eta_{2}$ can also be obtained, where the line with $C$ equal to $0.6$ is denoted as $C_{1}$.
 The contour line of optimized $g_{2}/g_{1}$ as a function of $\eta_{1}$ and $\eta_{2}$ are shown in Fig. \ref{fig5}, where the position of $C_{0}$ (before optimization) and $C_{1}$ (after optimization) in the contour figure of the correlation coefficient versus transmission rates has changed.
 It is demonstrated that for a given $g_{1}$ by optimizing $g_{2}/g_{1}$, the small area between the $C_{0}$ and $C_{1}$ can still kept above $0.6$.
 That is within a certain losses range, $C$ can continue to beat the criteria (such as $C$ equal to $0.6)$ after optimizing $g_{2}/g_{1}$.
 The newly added area after optimization is divided into two parts, one of which is the ratio $g_{2}/g_{1}$ within the very small area above is less than 1, and the other part the ratio $g_{2}/g_{1}$ needs to be greater than 1.